KQM-git/TCL/docs/general-mechanics/movement-and-physics.md

 Tapping shift while swimming has a stamina cost that is only a little higher than not holding shift, but the swimming speed is almost as fast as holding shift.

+Turning while swimming drains extra Stamina, so swimming in straight lines should be done whenever possible.

 ## Infinite Dashing

 Double dashing with a pause inbetween to regain stamina can allow for a faster way to move continously.